YW767486516/AspNetCore.Docs/aspnetcore/grpc/clientfactory.md

     });
 ```

-For more information, see [Make HTTP requests using IHttpClientFactory](fundamentals/http-requests).
+For more information, see [Make HTTP requests using IHttpClientFactory](xref:fundamentals/http-requests).

 ## Configure Channel and Interceptors

-gRPC specific methods are available to configure gRPC client's underlying channel, or add `Interceptor` instances that the client should use when making gRPC calls.
+gRPC-specific methods are available to:

+* Configure a gRPC client's underlying channel.
+* Add `Interceptor` instances that the client will use when making gRPC calls.

 ```csharp
 services